-When creating a new action in the command input (on page 52), a menu ID corresponding to the action type and the switching direction for the Action type property is created and offered in the dropdown list.
+When creating a new action in the command (on page 57), a menu ID corresponding to the action type and the switching direction for the Action type property is created and offered in the drop-down list.
 If the content corresponds to an ID defined as standard text for the action type and switching direction, the content is adapted if the action type or switching direction change.

-To create a context menu for the command input:
+To create a context menu for the command:

-- 1. Create the desired actions in the command input (on page 52) - 2.
-Select Action type in the properties of the context menu item as command input - 3.
-Select the desired action and switching direction via the drop-down menu with the Menu ID property - 4.
-Give it a clear label in the Text property Hint: If no entry is defined for Text, the field is automatically filled with the "command input" label.
+- 1. Create the desired actions in the command (on page 57) - 2.
+Select Action type in the properties of the context menu item as a command - 3.
+Select the desired action and switching direction via the drop-down menu with the Menu ID property

+4. Give it a clear label in the Text property

+Note: If no entry is defined for Text, the field is automatically filled with the "command" label.